saifeemustafaqharness/HarnessHackathon/README.md

    - Ensures high-quality, error-free documentation.

 4. **Integration with Existing Tools**:
-   - The system will integrate with Jira for ticket information.
+   - The system will integrate with Jira to gather ticket information.
-   - It will also support integration with Slack for accessing specific channel conversations.
+   - It will also support integration with Slack to access specific channel conversations.
    - Secure and compliant access to these tools will be managed with the required clearance from the SecOps team.

 **Technologies Used**: